bookofproofs/bookofproofs.github.io/_sources/branches/logic/when-is-something-well-defined-in-mathematics.md

 Whenever you try to define mathematical objects, watch out for terms, which might be misunderstood by some readers.
 If you find such terms, your definition is not good enough!

-A [well-defined" concept of "continuous functions" can be found "here][bookofproofs$219].
+A "well-defined" concept of "continuous functions" can be found [here][bookofproofs$219].
 Try to find out by yourself, why and by which means this definition is better than our first attempt above!